thapaSujit/Microsoft-Azure-Data-Engineering-Projects/Data Storage/Connect an app to Azure Storage/Connect to your Azure storage account/README.md

 You've added the required client libraries to your application and are ready to connect to your Azure storage account.
+To work with data in a storage account, your app will need two pieces of data:

+1. Access key
+2. REST API endpoint

 ### Security Access Keys